 Composition of Board of Examiners

 (as of dd/mm/yyyy)

 Chair elected by the Board of Examiners:

 Member 1:

 Member 2:

 Member 3:

 Member 4:

 External member:

 Official secretary:

 Term of appointment of the members: years

 Number of meetings of the Board of Examiners in 2014-15

 Rules and Regulations of the Board of Adopted on

 Examiners Published on

 Training followed

 Procedure on how the Board of Examiners

 appoints examiners

-appoints examiners

-Approach and results of quality assurance (review of activities in annual report year:
+Approach and results of quality assurance (revie w of activities in annual report year:

-- Tests and examinations - Final assignments
+• Tests and examinations

+• Final assignments

-Which issues call for further investigation and more specific policy?
+Which issues call for further investigation and m ore specific policy?

-Conclusions and actions points for the subsequent academic year.
-Also reflect on matters that appear on the programme cards such as degrees awarded and BSAs issued.
+Conclusions and actions points for the subseque -

+that appear on the programme cards such as de grees awarded and BSAs issued.

-- What will the Board of Examiners tackle in the current academic year? - Which topics require attention in the longer term? - Desired training and/or support
+• What will the Board of Examiners tackle

+Which topics require attention in the lon iger term?

+• Desired training and/or support

 Plagiarism prevention by:

 Number of cases of plagiarism detected:

 Measures taken:

 Number of decisions concerning the enforcement

 of sanctions:

 Other fraud

 Number of cases:

 Types of fraud:

 Measures taken:

 Number of decisions concerning the enforcement

 of sanctions:

 Number of complaints lodged by students with

 the Board of Examiners:

 NB please also list complaints submitted to a

 separate complaints board.

 Number of students who lodged an

 objection/appeal with the Examination Appeals

 Board:

 Number of students who were granted exemption

 from one or more examinations and/or from

 practicals and assignments.
 Other decisions

 concerning exemptions:

 Number of students who were granted an

 extension of the period of validity of a pass result

 for an examination:

 Number of students who were granted permission

 to take an examination in a way other than that

 laid down in the Course and Examination

 Regulations (OER):

 Number of students for whom the Board of

 Examiners:

 a. verified that evidence had been supplied of an

 adequate command of the Dutch language, and

 b. granted exemption from this entry

 requirement:

 Number of students provided with a statement

 showing the number of examinations passed (=

 students who dropped out of the programme and

 do not receive a degree certificate):

 Number of students who were granted permission

-to follow an individual curriculum compiled by the student him/herself:
+to follow an individual curriculum compiled by

-the student min/hersen:
+the student him/herself: